 One of the reasons, and a primary reason that God brought judgment on the nation, Israel, and the Babylonian captivity was because the nation was full of bloody crimes.
 In other words, murders for which there was no retribution.
 And the blood was crying out to God.
 And the city is full of violence.
 You show me a place where they don't deal with murderers, and they don't execute those who commit severe crimes, and I'll show you a place full of violence.

-In Ezekiel chapter 18 verse 10 says, "If he beget a son that is a robber, a shedder of blood" ... that's a murderer ... "and doeth the like to anyone of these things, and that doeth not any of those duties, but even has eaten upon the mountains and defiled his neighbor's wife, has oppressed the poor and needy, has spoiled by violence, has not restored the pledge that is keeping his word, has lifted up his eyes to idols, has committed abomination, has given forth upon interest, has taken increase that is extortion, shall he then live?
+In Ezekiel, the same book, chapter 18 verse 10 says, "If ye beget a son that is a robber.”
+The man has a son that’s a robber, “a shedder of blood," that's a murderer, "and doeth the like to any one of these things, and that doeth not any of those duties, but even has eaten upon the mountains and defiled his neighbor's wife, has oppressed the poor and needy, has spoiled by violence, has not restored the pledge” that is keeping his word, “has lifted up his eyes to idols, has committed abomination, has given forth upon interest, has taken increase,” that is extortion, “shall he then live?
 He shall not live.
 He hath done all these abominations.
 He shall surely die.
 His blood shall be upon him."
 And there's that idea of blood-guiltiness.
 It must be requited.
 It is required that those kinds of crimes be paid for with blood.

 Listen to Numbers 35:33: "So you shall not pollute the land wherein you are, for blood defiles the land.
 And the land cannot be cleansed of the blood that is shed therein, but by the blood of him that shed it."
 Did you get that?
 You ought to mark that down, Numbers 35:33.
 The land will never be cleansed of the blood that is shed until the blood of the one who shed it is shed.